markeyser/Deployment-of-ML-Models/notes-test.md

 ## So what will you take home from this course?

-In this course you will get more than eight hours of video content and lifetime access to the lectures you will take.
+- In this course you will get more than eight hours of video content and lifetime access to the lectures.

-Ready to use code and deploy your machine learning models using this code the code will be suitable
+- You will take ready to use code and deploy your machine learning models using this code

+- the code will be suitable

 to create and expand your models in production with tests and error handling.